developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 ####Notes:
 * The generic methods RasConnect and RasDisconnect are not supported.
 * The NOSIP control for preventing display of the soft input panel is not supported.
-See the [disabling the SIP](/enterprise-browser/1-4/api-Sip?Disabling%20the%20SIP) section of the SIP API reference for alternative methods.
+See the [SIP API's hide() method](/enterprise-browser/1-4/api/Sip#hide) for an alternative.
 * [FitToScreenEnabled](/enterprise-browser/1-4/guide/configreference?FitToScreenEnabled) is not supported on WinCE.

 -----